Ghost hunting: Harry Price

 Harry Price (1881–1948) was a British parapsychologist, psychic researcher and author who gained public prominence for his investigations into psychical phenomena and his exposing of fraudulent spiritualist mediums.
 He is best known for his well-publicized investigation of the purportedly haunted Borley Rectory in Essex, England.
 Price's exploits were given wide exposure in a 1950 book, Harry Price: Biography of a Ghost Hunter by Paul Tabori.
 He was also a longstanding member of the Ghost Club based in London.

 Price joined the Society for Psychical Research (SPR) in 1920, and used his knowledge of stage magic to debunk fraudulent mediums.
 In 1922, he exposed the "spirit" photographer William Hope.
 In the same year he traveled to Germany with Eric Dingwall and investigated Willi Schneider at the home of Baron Albert von Schrenck-Notzing in Munich.
 In 1923, Price exposed the medium Jan Guzyk.

-Price wrote that the photographs depicting the ectoplasm of the medium Eva Carrière taken with Schrenck-Notzing looked artificial and two-dimensional made from cardboard and newspaper portraits and that there were no scientific controls as both her hands were free.
+Price wrote that the photographs depicting the ectoplasm of the medium Eva Carrière taken with Schrenck-Notzing looked artificial and two-dimensional, made from cardboard and newspaper portraits and that there were no scientific controls as both her hands were free.
 In 1920 Carrière was investigated by psychical researchers in London.
 An analysis of her ectoplasm revealed it to be made of chewed paper.
 She was also investigated in 1922 and the result of the tests were negative.
 In 1925, Price investigated Maria Silbert and caught her using her feet and toes to move objects in the séance room.
 He also investigated the "direct voice" mediumship of George Valiantine in London.
 In the séance Valiantine claimed to have contacted the "spirit" of the composer Luigi Arditi, speaking in Italian.
 Price wrote down every word that was attributed to Arditi and they were found to be word-for-word matches in an Italian phrase-book.

 In 1926, Price formed the National Laboratory of Psychical Research as a rival to the SPR.
 Price made a formal offer to the University of London to equip and endow a Department of Psychical Research, and to loan the equipment of the National Laboratory and its library.
-The University of London Board of Studies in Psychology responded positively to this proposal.
+In 1936, he transferred his equipment to the University of London Board of Studies in Psychology.